therustedcoder/therustedcoder/README.md

 ## Hi there 👋

-I'm Mohamed Emam, a self taught software Developer focused
+I'm Mohamed Emam, a self taught software Developer focused on working with Java

 <!--
 **therustedcoder/therustedcoder** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.